 5.8.2.
 Cell adhesion and morphology evaluation with SEM

 SEM was used to examine cell attachment and morphology on the WPI-γ-PGA and hydrogels.
 The evaluation was conducted with a JEOL JSM-6390 LV scanning electron microscope, with an accelerating voltage of 15 kV.
 DPSCs (50 × 103 cells per sample) were seeded onto the hydrogels and incubated at 37°C in a CO2 incubator for 5 days.
-The hydrogels were then rinsed with PBS and fixed using a 4% v/v paraformaldehyde solution, for 15 min.
+The hydrogels were then rinsed with PBS and fixed using a 4% v/v paraformaldehyde solution for 15 min.
 Following fixation, the hydrogels were dehydrated using a graded ethanol series (30% to 100% v/v). and subsequently dried with hexamethyldisilane (HMDS) (Sigma-Aldrich, St. Louis, USA) to ensure complete dehydration while preserving their structural integrity.
 Finally, the samples were coated with a 20 nm thick layer of gold using a sputter coater (Baltec SCD 050, Los Angeles, CA, USA).

 5.9.
 Statistical analysis.